-Quantum Computing Stocks Tumble: Navigating Future Tech Trends - YaNoticias
+Quantum Computing Stocks Tumble: Navigating Future Tech Trends - YANoticias

 Prospects and Challenges

-On one hand, quantum computing holds the tantalizing potential to revolutionize fields like cryptography, pharmaceuticals, and materials science with its unmatched computational speed.
+On one hand, quantum computing holds the tantalising potential to revolutionise fields like cryptography, pharmaceuticals, and materials science with its unmatched computational speed.
 On the other, the immense costs and decades-long development timelines cast a long shadow over immediate returns.

 Potential Impacts Across Industries